slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 }
 ```

-you'll get an error with details on what has been violated:
+an error will occur with details on what has been violated:

 ```json
 {